NCAS-CMS/cf-python/docs/source/field_analysis.rst

 `~Field.convolution_filter` method of the field construct.

 .. code-block:: python
-   :caption: *Calculate a 5-point weighted mean of the 'X' axis.
-Since
+   :caption: *Calculate a 5-point mean of the 'X' axis with a
-             the the 'X' axis is cyclic, the convolution wraps by default.*
+             non-uniform window function.
+Since the the 'X' axis is cyclic, the convolution wraps by default.*

    >>> print(q)
    Field: specific_humidity (ncvar%q)